 occupying the same nest year upon year.

 The parents only have time to raise a single chick each summer.
-The eggs is a blusih green.

-Boat trips around, and (only rarely) to land on Bass Rock run from North Berwick,
+Boat trips around Bass Rock run from North Berwick, at the mouth of the Firth of Forth.

-Its a one and a half mile trip off shore in a open boat.
-Landing is very difficult
+It is a one and a half mile trip off shore in a open boat.

 and it is steep walk to the top of the rock.
-However the sights and sounds of a gannetry at the height

 of the breeding season are unforgettable.